 Taco Pasta makes for a cheesy and meaty dinner option that is easy to prepare!
 It is a runaway winner in my household, and it only takes 30 minutes to make!

 If you are in the mood for some Mexican dinners like this, then, check out my other recipes like the Mexican Black Bean Salad, Carne Asada, and Chipotle Sofritas!
 This meal is perfect for when you are in a hurry, it is hearty and satisfying, and also budget-friendly.

-Taco Pasta is a combination of my family’s two favorites – anything Mexican and Italian!
+This Homemade Taco Pasta is a combination of my family’s two favorites – anything Mexican and Italian!
 Whoever thought of combining these two in one ultimate dish was a genius!

 It has everything you are looking for in a hearty main dish!
-It is filling, quick, and easy to make.
+It is a filling, quick, and easy recipe to make.
 In this dish, I used ground beef that contributes much flavor and is made even more flavorful with seasonings, herbs, salsa, sour cream, and cheese.

 What is Taco Pasta?